-You generally must pay federal (and in most cases state) income taxes on your withdrawals from the Future Roast 4O1(k) unless the withdrawal is rolled over or is a "qualified distribution" of Roth after-tax contributions.
+You generally must pay federal (and in most cases state) income taxes on your withdrawals from the Future Roast 401(k) unless the withdrawal is rolled over or is a "qualified distribution" of Roth after-tax contributions.
 You may also be subject to a 10% early withdrawal penalty if you are younger than age 591⁄2 at the time of the withdrawal or if you leave Starbucks and any related company prior to attaining age 55.
 If you are rehired before your account is distributed to you, you will not receive a distribution of your account.

-If you leave Starbucks and any related company and have a vested account balance of \$1,000 or less (or at any applicable valuation date thereafter) in Future Roast 401(k), you will automatically receive a lump-sum payment of your account.
-After leaving Starbucks and any related company, you will be notified and will be provided an opportunity to request a rollover to another employer's eligible retirement plan or IRA as described in Rollover distributions into another plan on page 32.
-If you do not make a rollover election within the time stated in the notice, your account will be paid to you in a lump-sum, less 20% of your pre-tax account balance for mandatory income tax withholding, and mailed to your home address of record.
+If you leave Starbucks and any related company and have a vested account balance of \$1,000 or less (or at any applicable valuation date thereafter) in Future Roast 401(k), you will receive a lump-sum payment of your account.
+After leaving Starbucks and any related company, you will be notified and will be provided an opportunity to request a rollover to another employer's eligible retirement plan or IRA as described in Rollover distributions into another plan on page 33.
+If you do not make a rollover election within the time stated in the notice, your account will be paid to you in a lump-sum, less 20% of your pre-tax account balance for mandatory income tax withholding and mailed to your home address of record.
 The pre-tax portion of the distribution is subject to federal (and state, if applicable) income taxes.
 Also, if you are under age 55 when you leave Starbucks and any related company, the pre-tax portion of the distributed amount will generally be subject to a 10% early withdrawal penalty.

-If you have a vested account balance of more than \$1,000, you may request a withdrawal of your account as described under Termination Withdrawals or leave it in the Plan (as long as it remains more than \$1,000 as of any applicable valuation date thereafter) until April 1 following the calendar year in which you reach age 72.
-At that time, you will be required to begin receiving annual distributions from your account (required minimum distributions).
-You may also roll over your account balance to a Roth IRA to avoid required minimum distributions of those amounts.
+If you have a vested account balance of more than \$1,000, you may request a withdrawal of your account as described under Termination Withdrawals or leave it in the Plan (as long as it remains more than \$1,000 as of any applicable valuation date thereafter) until April 1 following the calendar year in which you reach age 73 (or earlier as required under the Required Minimum Distribution "RMD" rules).
+At that time, you will be required to begin receiving annual RMD distributions from your account.
+RMD age will increase to age 75 for participants who turn 74 after Dec.
+31, 2032.
+You may also roll over your account balance (pre-tax and Roth after-tax) to a Roth IRA to avoid required minimum distributions of those amounts; however, the pre-tax portion of the rollover other than earnings on Roth after-tax contributions will be subject to tax for the year of the rollover.
+In addition, for 2024 and later years, required minimum distribution will no longer be required from designated Roth accounts within qualified retirement plans including the Future Roast 401(k) plan.

 Any termination withdrawal of pre-tax amounts (excluding earnings in your Roth after-tax accounts if the distribution is a qualified distribution) is subject to federal (and state, if applicable) income tax in the year in which the distribution is made.
-Federal income tax will be withheld from your pre-tax distribution at a mandatory 20% rate on the portion of your distribution that is not a required minimum distribution (following attainment of age 72).
+Federal income tax will be withheld from your pre-tax distribution at a mandatory 20% rate on the portion of your distribution that is not a required minimum distribution (following attainment of age 73).
+RMD age will increase to age 75 for participants who turn 74 after Dec.
+31, 2032.
 A 10% early withdrawal penalty tax may also apply if you are under age 55 at the time you leave Starbucks.